google/orbit/DEVELOPMENT.md

 All our 3rd party dependencies are either included via git submodules or they are managed by vcpkg.
 But there are several dependencies vcpkg needs to build our dependencies from source.
-This especially applies to Linux where it is expected to have several libraties on tools to be provided by the system.
+This especially applies to Linux where it is expected to have several libraries or tools to be provided by the system.
 Check out `bootstrap-orbit.sh` for more information.

 On Windows you need to provide a Visual Studio installation with the DIA SDK